Challenge:

 Evidence:

 Since replacement costs thousands of dollars for each pole, utilities often try to protect poles with physical barriers, including wire mesh or rigid casings.
 However, their effectiveness only delayed the inevitable.
-Instead, Hydro-Québec is maximizing value using RS composite poles and identifying the appropriate use and installation locations as part of their reliability plan.
+Instead, this utility is maximizing value using RS composite poles and identifying the appropriate use and installation locations as part of their reliability plan.
 Thus reducing costly frequent repairs and associated ancillary costs of wood poles.